 While I think there are always going to be a small element of society that is lethargic and unambitious I have seen too many people who through no fault of their own have a hard time.

 I would agree that this portion of the program needs to be carefully structured.
-It needs to have incremental steps so that there is little to no disincentive for anyone to make more money.
+It needs to have incremental steps (probably a curvilinear algorithm) so that people are not punished for making more money.
+The percentage of income spent on healthcare would curve from 10% down to 0% based on income, family size, disabilities, special needs family members, etc.

 Track two would also include case management.
 One of the things that benefit low income medicaid enrollee’s today is case management functions provided by Medicare Advantage plans.
 While I am not a fan of Advantage plans the case management they provide is of significant benefit to low income clients.